Chicken Breeds for Beginners

 - What do you want from them?

-- Besides raising them as your favorite pets, there are some benefit you want from these birds.
+- Besides raising them as your favorite pets, there are some benefits you want from these birds.
 Probably, your answer is “eggs.”
 That’s great.
 But how many eggs would you want from a chicken?

 - Who will be caring for them?
 You or children?